-1See, among others, Almeida, Campello, and Weisbach (2004), Acharya et al. (2007), Han and Qiu (2007), Bates et al. (2009), Chang et al. (2014), and Qiu and Wan (2015).
+&lt;sup>1See, among others, Almeida, Campello, and Weisbach (2004), Acharya et al. (2007), Bates et al. (2009), Ma et al. (2013), Lyandreds and Palazzo (2014), and Chang et al. (2014).

-The cost of equity (COE) is estimated by the implied cost of capital, which is the internal rate of return obtained by equating the stock price to the present value of future cash flow forecasts by analysts, and the cost of debt (COD), which is the actual yield on the debt carried by the firm.2 We show that the average cash holdings of firms are negatively associated with the average COC over the 35-year sample period (Figure 1).
+To test these predictions, we estimate COC by the weighted average cost of capital.
+The cost of equity (COE) is estimated by the implied cost of capital which is the internal rate of return obtained by equating the stock price to the present value of future cash flow forecasts by analysts and the cost of debt (COD) by actual yield on the debt carried by the firm.
+We show that the average cash holdings of firms are negatively associated with the average COC over the 35-year sample period (Figure 1).
 Moreover, firms save significantly more when the COC is lower relative to its historical average (Figure 2) and when they expect greater future investments (Figure 3).
 The empirical results also show that firms save significantly more from external capital when their COC decreases.

-We measure a firm's hedging motive as the correlation coefficient between the COC and the firm's dependence on external finance based on the standard proxies used in the literature.
+We measure a firm's hedging motive as the correlation coefficient between COC and its external finance dependence based on the standard proxies used in the literature.
 A high correlation indicates that the firm faces higher COC when it needs more external capital.
-Consistent with the predictions of our model, we find that firms' cash savings from external capital are more sensitive to the COC when their hedging needs are greater.
-Firms with greater hedging needs issue significantly more external capital in excess of current financial needs when the COC is relatively low.
-Future investment needs also influence the sensitivity of cash savings to the COC, especially for firms with strong hedging motives.
-These findings support our perspective on corporate hedging: firms save to hedge their future investments against a high COC.
+Consistent with the predictions of our model, the results show that firms' cash savings from external capital are more sensitive to COC when their hedging needs are greater.
+Firms with greater hedging needs issue significantly more external capital in excess of current financial needs when COC is relatively low.
+Future investment needs also influence the sensitivity of cash savings to COC, especially for those with high hedging motives.
+These findings support our perspective on corporate hedging that firms save to hedge their future investments against high COC.